-2.8.2.4: If a player can move all the required cards from their hand, they do not need to show the cards remaining in their hand.
+2.8.2.4: If a player cannot move all the required cards from their hand, they must move as many cards as they can.
+To prove that they cannot move any more cards, they must then show the relevant parts of their remaining cards to the other players.